 [ I know ‘math-y’ isn’t a word, but don’t we need a little fun right about now? ]

-I received a little less than 50% of the money owed me.
+I received about 50% of the money owed me.
 Better than 0%, right?

 In my mind, a pretty good investment for a letter costing me < $300.